sasagawa888/eisl/documents/GBC.md

 ## Sequential Sweep
 During the "stop the world" phase, 20% of all cells are reclaimed.
 At this stage, the concurrent_stop_flag is set to OFF, and the system returns to concurrent operation.

-## Concurrent Sweep
-The concurrent_sweep_flag is set to ON to notify the main thread that it has entered the concurrent reclamation phase.
-The remaining 80% of cells are reclaimed.
-Once all cells have been reclaimed, the number of empty cells is counted, and both the concurrent_sweep_flag and concurrent_flag are set to OFF to indicate that the GC thread has finished.

 # Key Considerations

 ## Remaining Cell Count at GC Startup